|Advice and a request: use otter like a jump box|

 From a linux machine simply open a terminal window and use the same ssh command shown above.

 For use from a phone or tablet, there are often apps that can be used similarly (e.g. ConnectBot for android) - Searching for 'ssh' apps is probably the best starting point.

-For those on Windows machines, one commonly used program is PuTTY, which is freely available for download.
+For those on older Windows machines, another commonly used program is PuTTY, which is freely available for download.